 Less Stringent Qualifications

 Many first-time homebuyers often lack a strong credit history which can mean not qualifying completely or for an affordable interest rate.
-Since VA loans are government backed it is easier to qualify at competitive rates.
+Since VA loans are government-backed, it is easier to qualify at competitive rates.

 No Down Payment Option

 VA loans are perfect for first-time homebuyers who do not have enough money for a down payment.
 Most mortgage programs require about 3% to 20% cash down.
-Borrowers can put as little as zero money down with VA-guaranteed mortgage.
+Borrowers can put as little as zero money down with a VA-guaranteed mortgage.